ClimateImpactLab/energy-code-release-2020/README.md

+# About
+This repo contains the code and instructions for producing the results in:
+Rode, A., Carleton, T., Delgado, M. et al. Estimating a social cost of carbon for global energy consumption.
+Nature 598, 308–314 (2021). https://doi.org/10.1038/s41586-021-03883-8

 # Requirements For Using Code In This Repo

 1. You need to have `python`, `Stata`, and `R` programming capabilities, or at least environments to run code in these languages, on your computer.